Software-defined Dynamic 5G Network Slice Management for Industrial Internet of Things: Methodology

 Prior studies have adopted the M/M/1 and M/M/N queuing models to schedule IoT network packets in both wired~\cite{9659533,deva2020efficient} and wireless networks~\cite{roy2021overview}.
 Additionally, studies have shown that both wired~\cite{metzger2019modeling} and wireless~\cite{keeler2018wireless} traffic follow Poisson distribution in IoT scenarios.
-As the robotic repair task is an exemplar IIoT usecase, we use the M/M/1 model for its simplicity to schedule the traffic in the data plane.
-Specifically, our work uses the M/M/1 queuing model to model the latency, service time and transmission delay of requests in the 5G User Plane Function (UPF).
+Since the robotic repair task is an IIoT usecase and backed by success of prior efforts, we use the M/M/1 model to schedule the traffic in the data plane.
+Specifically, our work uses the M/M/1 queuing model to model the latency, service time and transmission delay of requests in the 5G UPF.
 In our system, the flows representing arrival requests are assumed to be from independent UEs with the interval of arrival time and the server processing time constituting a negative exponential distribution.
-Therefore, requests from UEs to UPFs follow a Poisson distribution, thereby justifying the use of M/M/1 modeling.
-Moreover, considering the heterogeneous traffic from UE devices and the topology relationship among robotic adaptive repair sub-tasks, we provision a pool of UPFs and configure multiple network slices allocating/deallocating resources dynamically to handle and adapt to the traffic from the UE side.
-Every sub-task is associated to a specified network slice in our system, and the resource\footnote{A resource corresponds to the number of UPFs.} within the network slice is dynamically changed based on sub-task priority and real-time UE request rates.
-In addition, our dynamic network slicing algorithm is deployed in a Software-Defined Network controller in the 5G control plane.
+Therefore, requests from UEs to UPFs follow a Poisson distribution thereby justifying the use of M/M/1 modeling.
+Moreover, considering the heterogeneous traffic from UEs and the topology relationship among robotic adaptive repair sub-tasks, we provision a pool of UPFs and configure multiple network slices allocating/deallocating resources dynamically to handle and adapt to the traffic from the UE side.
+Every sub-task is assigned to a specified network slice, and the resource\footnote{A resource corresponds to the number of UPFs.} within the network slice is dynamically changed based on sub-task priority and real-time UE request rates.
+These decisions are made by DANSM software-defined design operating from the 5G control plane.